 It's simple: beyond saving ancient traditions, the product actually tastes better.

 It's true.
-There is a reason why Prosciutto Toscano DOP is made with pigs raised in the Tuscan hillside and grazed on local grasses, then cured at precise temperatures with a secret recipe of local herbs: the prosciutto tastes delicious.
+There is a reason why Prosciutto Toscano DOP is made with pigs raised in the hills of a set zone and grazed on local grasses, then cured at precise temperatures with a secret recipe of local herbs: the prosciutto tastes delicious.
 It tasted delicious centuries ago, when the methods were defined and perfected, it tastes delicious today, and it is guaranteed to taste delicious in centuries to come.

 The need for guaranteed authentic products began in the mid-1900s, when Italy's food and wine producers found themselves in trouble.
 As "Italian cuisine" gained popularity in the U.S. and abroad, the market was flooded with low-quality, knock-off olive oil, cheese, prosciutto, and wine, all sold under the guise of the high-quality products they mimicked.

 To protect its culinary reputation, Italy worked with the European Union to create legal certifications that encourage food and wine producers to focus on quality, tradition, and reliability.
 To earn the labels, producers must adhere to a strict set of guidelines, overseen by the government.

 So...How do I find them?

 At Eataly, this is great news for us — and you.
 We make sure that every single of one of our products is good, clean, and fair, but these certifications let us know immediately that the product is trustworthy.
 We can discover its story with three simple letters: where it is made, by whom, and with what ingredients.

 This translates to you, our customers!
 When you bring home products with IGP and DOP labels, you know you are supporting and enjoying quality: that means quality food, quality drink, and ultimately quality time.

 So, the next time that you're shopping at Eataly, be on the lookout for these special IGP and DOP labels across our market!